Reinforcement Learning, Bit by Bit: Learning and Prioritization

 It is worth noting that environment proxies and learning targets are abstract concepts that can guide agent design even if they do not explicitly appear in an agent's algorithm.
 They reflect a designer's intent with regards to what information the agent should retain and what information the agent should seek.
-For the DQN agent described in Section \ref{se:dqn}, it is natural to think of the proxy as an action value function.
+For the DQN and ensemble-DQN agents described in Section \ref{se:dqn}, it is natural to think of the proxy as an action value function.
 However, it is less clear what learning target, if any, motivated the design.
 One possibility is the greedy policy with respect to the action value function.
-The fact that the agent usually selects a greedy action with respect to $Q_{\theta_t}$ might be motivated by this, though there are better ways to design agents with this learning target.
+The fact that these agents usually select a greedy action with respect to an action value network might be motivated by this target.

-Action value functions and general value functions have served as proxies for reinforcement learning agents, and can simultaneously serve as learning targets, with target policies taken to be their respective greedy policies.
+Action value functions and general value functions \citep{sutton2011horde} have served as proxies for reinforcement learning agents, and they can simultaneously serve as learning targets, with target policies taken to be their respective greedy policies.
 Alternatively, a designer could take the greedy policies themselves to simultaneously serve as learning targets and target policies.
 As another example, with a simplified model of the environment serving as a proxy, the learning target could be a policy generated by a planning algorithm.
-MuZero \cite{schrittwieser2020mastering}, for example, operates in this manner, with Monte Carlo tree search used for planning.
-Our computational studies presented in Section \ref{se:computation} will illustrate more concretely a few specific choices of proxies $\proxy$, learning targets $\target$, and target policies $\pi_\target$.
+MuZero \citep{schrittwieser2020mastering}, for example, operates in this manner, with Monte Carlo tree search used for planning.
+Our computational studies presented in Section \ref{se:computation} will illustrate more concretely a few specific choices of proxies, learning targets, and target policies.

-\section{Cost-Benefit Analysis}
+\chapter{Cost-Benefit Analysis}

 We have highlighted a number of design decisions.
-These determine the components of agent state, the environment proxy, the learning target, and how actions are selected to balance between immediate reward and information acquisition.
+These determine the components of agent state, the environment proxy, the learning target, and how actions are selected to balance between exploiting current knowledge and acquiring new information.
 Choices are constrained by memory and per-timestep computation, and they influence expected return in complex ways.
-In this section, we formalize the design problem and establish a regret bound that can facilitate cost-benefit analysis.
+In this chapter, we formalize the design problem and establish a regret bound that can facilitate cost-benefit analysis.

-\subsection{Agent Policy and Regret}
+\section{Agent Policy and Regret}